javiabellan/deep-learning/datasets/medical_image.md

 - Vemos las densidades (uds.
 Hausfield)
   - Huesos (lo más denso)
   - Agua: 1ud Hausfield

+> X-rays use low doses of radiation to create pictures of the inside of your body.

 ### Tomografía axial computerizada (TAC)
 - Varias radiografías en distintos águlos